WrecklessAbandon/anagram/readme.md

 **Original words:**
 "sink", "skin"
 **Sorted words:**
-"inkns"
+"ikns"
 **Stored in an associative container (hashmap):**
 "ikns": ["sink", "skin"]

 Duplicate words are filtered out as they are being added to the associative container.
 There are many ways to do this, refer to the code for implementation details.

-### 2. Further Filtering of the Word List
+### 2. Further Filtering the Word List
 Words that have letters which cannot be found in "Poultry Outwits Ants" are filtered out.
 This includes words with ' apostrophes.

-Words that contain more letters than what are found in "Poultry Outwits Ants" are also excluded, an example might be "Apple" where there are 2 of the letter "P" present and only 1 of the letter "P" found in the original anagram phrase.
+Words that contain more letters than what are found in "Poultry Outwits Ants" are also excluded, an example might be "Apple" where there are 2 of the letter 'P' present and only 1 of the letter 'P' found in the original anagram phrase.

+In the above example, the sorted anagram "inks" will be filtered out of the candidates of words since the letter 'k' does not appear in the list of letters of the anagram phrase.

 This level of filtering brings the total possible words from 99,175 down to 1,179.

-### TODO: The above is good, cleanup the bottom
+The sorted words and associated words are then stored in a new container which is now the filtered word list.

-### .3
+### 3.
-"poultry outwits ants" is sorted and stored in its own container; a hashmap.
+"Poultry Outwits Ants" is sorted and stored in its own container; a hashmap.
 The hashmap keys are the letters (excluding spaces) and the values are the quantity of the letter, EG:
 A:1
 I:1
 L:1